Comparative and International Political Economy of Development

 Comparative Capitalism of Developing Nations in the 21st Century

-My article (early view March 2015) in Governance on "State Capitalism, Chinese style" examines the coordination and property rights dimensions of market governance, applying the conceptualization to understand sectoral variation in Chinese style capitalism.
+My article in Governance on "State Capitalism, Chinese style" examines the coordination and property rights dimensions of market governance, applying the conceptualization to understand sectoral variation in Chinese style capitalism.

-My second book in progress, Micro-institutional Foundations of Capitalism: The Globalization of China, India, and Russia uncovers the structural impact of institutional arrangements and sectoral characteristics ignored in prevailing interest-based assumptions of open economy politics, and explores the ideational and value laden beliefs motivating market governance structures.
+My second book in progress, Micro-institutional Foundations of Capitalism: The National Sectoral Pathways to Development, under contract with Cambridge University Press, uncovers the structural impact of institutional arrangements and sectoral characteristics ignored in prevailing interest-based assumptions of open economy politics, and explores the ideational and value laden beliefs motivating market governance structures.
 In-depth case studies of telecommunications and textiles, structurally and institutionally disparate sectors, in China, India, and Russia, developing countries of comparable size and level of development that underwent Big Bang liberalization in the 1990s, reveal the causal mechanisms that link the hypothesized ideational, institutional, and structural factors to market governance and sectoral development.

 China, Global Governance, and Development